Digital Tracking of Workpiece Flow

 Favendo provides software, hardware and asset tags, to make processes transparent and to build a bridge between the physical world and the Internet of Things.

-For that we focus on a combination of beacon and RFID technology to guarantee also in rough industrial surroundings the best possible positioning.
+For that we focus on robust beacon technology.
+This technology guarantees also in rough industrial surroundings the best possible positioning.
 For ambitious and individual solutions: reliable and low-maintenance.
-The trackinig system’s open architecture enables you to further use existing RFID systems and combine them with a new infrastructure of beacons and beacon controllers.

 Real-Time Tracking: While up to now conventional RFID solutions for tracing goods were only able to record leaving position A and arriving at position B, in a beacon infrastructure also the way from A to B can be tracked, recorded and analyzed.